KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes-wa.md

 Load the two DNA sequences in the dataset named DNA-seq.txt into python.

-Implement the dot plot in a numpy array. i.e. place one sequence along the top of a grid and the other along the side and put a 1 in the grid wherever the characters match.
+Implement the dot plot in a 'NumPy' array. i.e. place one sequence along the top of a grid and the other along the side and put a 1 in the grid wherever the characters match.

 Find the number of non-overlapping matching sequences on sequence1 where there are more than 5 bases matching sequence2 in a row.